junxit/us-congress-bills-111/bill.md

 legis-num: S. 303
 congress: 111th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 303

-> To reauthorize and improve the Federal Financial Assistance Management Improvement Act of 1999.
+That the bill from the Senate (S. 303) entitled “An Act to reauthorize and improve the Federal Financial Assistance Management Improvement Act of 1999. ”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
-Short title
+Short title; table of contents

-This Act may be cited as the “Federal Financial Assistance Management Improvement Act of 2009”.
+- **(a)** *Short title* This Act may be cited as the “Federal Financial Assistance Management Improvement Act of 2009”.
+- **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
 Reauthorization